anudaridata/brazillian_ecommerce_purchase/02_cohort_analysis.md

 ### Question 2: Cohort Retention Analysis <br>
-Question: What is the monthly cohort retention rate, and which customer cohorts have the best retention over time? <br>
+Question: What is the monthly cohort retention rate, and do any customer cohorts show repeat purchase behavior? <br>
-Sub-questions: <br>
+Sub-questions: - Skipped due to renetion rate being 0% <br>
 1. What percentage of customers make a second purchase within 1, 3, 6 months? <br>
 2. How does retention differ by cohort (customers grouped by first purchase month)? <br>
 3. Which cohorts show the strongest loyalty? <br>